Your super is your money, so it pays to understand how it's invested.

-- Australian Equities – managed by index-replicating manager Vanguard Investments Australia Ltd.
+- Australian Equities – passively managed by an index-replicating manager.

-- International Equities - managed by index-replicating manager Vanguard Investments Australia Ltd. Note that this option is unhedged, and as such, will fluctuate both as a result of changes in the value of the underlying shares and currency movements.
+- International Equities - managed by an index-replicating manager - note that this option is unhedged, and as such, will fluctuate both as a result of changes in the value of the underlying shares and currency movements.

-- Australian Equities Socially Responsible Investment (SRI) – managed by Redpoint Investment Management, this option invests in companies that meet specific criteria with respect to environmental, social and governance considerations.
+- Australian Equities Socially Responsible Investment (SRI) – this option invests in companies that meet specific criteria with respect to environmental, social and governance considerations.
 You can read more about the investment selection process and criteria

 A list of our top shareholdings is available.